-Police: Chicago officer shot, one person in custody
+Police: Chicago officer shot, suspect in custody

-CHICAGO (AP) - Chicago police say an officer was shot while executing a warrant and one person was taken into custody.
+CHICAGO (AP) - Chicago police say an officer was shot while executing a warrant and a suspect was taken into custody.

 Police Superintendent Eddie Johnson says the incident happened Saturday night on the city’s West Side as police attempted to execute a warrant for narcotics and illegal weapons.
 Johnson says a shot was fired through a rear door and the 34-year-old officer was struck in the shoulder.

-The officer was transported to a nearby hospital.
-Johnson says he is in stable but critical condition, and he’s in “good spirits.”
+The superintendent says the officer is in stable but critical condition, and police spokesman Anthony Guglielmi says he’s expected to survive.

-Police say a woman was taken into custody.
-Additional details about her were not immediately available.
+Guglielmi says an adult female suspect was arrested and a weapon was recovered from the scene.
+The suspect was also a target of the search warrant.

 Johnson says the officer has been on the job for more than 4 years and was a U.S. Marine before joining the department.